North Shore Baseball Association 9U Division Rules

 - A defensive player cannot run with the ball more than 10 feet to put an opposing player out, unless his/her team mates are not in a position to complete the play.
 If the defensive player does run more than 10 feet, the Umpire will rule the runner safe.

 - To encourage players to try to make a play:

-- Until May 14th – on a hit ball, an overthrow to any infield position will be declared a dead ball and the runner may not advance.
+- Until the 4th week of games – on a hit ball, an overthrow to any infield position will be declared a dead ball and the runner may not advance.

-- After May 14th – on a hit ball, the base runner may advance up to 1 base only on an overthrow to any infield position.
+- From the 5th week – on a hit ball, the base runner may advance up to 1 base only on an overthrow to any infield position.